RayanAhmed2000/IOT-Project-using-Arduino/README.md

 I have created a Smart IOT device which is based on **object detection** using an **Ultrasonic module**<br><br>

+# Model - Smart Dustbin Using Arduino 🗑️

+The dustbin will detect objects usin the **ultrasonic module** and triggee the **servo motor** which will then cause the lid of the dustbin to open <br>
+This is a small representation of how IOT devices work<br><br>

 # Connections 🔌
 ## Ultrasonic module with Arduino R3
 Vcc  -> 5V (for Power supply)<br>